The smell of a steam engine (coal, steam and hot grease, with a little bit of sulphur) is the tastiest perfume you can imagine

 naively that you always surf on railway related sites, and also that

-you never visited an erotic site.
-She has right...
+you never visited an erotic page.
+She's absolutely right...

 You already blocked your phone line during hours to download a video-clip during 30 seconds.